Training for volunteers going to long-term projects or camps in the Global South Sat 7.2. in Helsinki

 Do you know a task that needs some helping hands to get done?

-A village house in need of painting, an outdoor area in need of tidying up, a local event without enough organizers or program… Or maybe an online project in need of help or collectors for background info and resources?
+A village house in need of painting, an outdoor area in need of tidying up, or a local event without enough organizers or performers?

-KVT organizes about 10 international voluntary workcamps in Finland every year, which support the activities of various non-profit organizations.
-Volunteers arriving through KVT might work on organic fields, play with children, help with the renovation of common areas and the restoration of traditional landscapes, as well as with the organization of cultural events and all kinds of other work as needed.
+KVT organizes 5-7 international voluntary workcamps in Finland every year, which support the activities of various non-profit organizations.
+Volunteers arriving through KVT might for example work on organic fields, help with the renovation of common areas and the restoration of traditional landscapes, as well as with the organization of cultural events and all kinds of other work as needed.

 What is a voluntary workcamp?

-• Camp consists of 6-16 volunteers from Finland and abroad and 1-2 volunteer camp leaders
+• A camp consists of 6-16 volunteers from Finland and abroad and 1-2 volunteer camp leaders

-• Camp lasts from 10 days to 3 weeks
+• A camp lasts from 10 days to 3 weeks

 • Work at the camp is simple enough so that volunteers don’t need any special skills

-• Camp host has to be a non-profit community, e.g. an NGO, educational establishment, public institution, cooperative or a congregation
+• The camp host has to be a non-profit community, e.g. an NGO, educational establishment, public institution, cooperative or a congregation

 • Camp host offers volunteers food, accommodation, working instructions and tools